RenzoTsai/Human-Pose-Estimation/README.md

 Put the zip files into the folder `./dataset/UR/` and unzip the images into `./dataset/UR/img`.

+For each different scene, you may select some images of the scene and put them into `./dataset/UR/bg` to help the system calculate the average background of this scene.

 You may also download all the fall-`**`-cam0-rgb-d.zip files, and unzip the images into `./dataset/UR/depth`.

 ### Install Requirements